edj-boston/matchstick/README.md

 # Matchstick [![Build Status](https://travis-ci.org/edj-boston/matchstick.svg?branch=master)](https://travis-ci.org/edj-boston/matchstick)

-A utility for turning string patterns into a regular expressions.
-Also tokenizes a string and can perform replacement.
-Useful for matching URLs to routes.
+A small library for conveting various string patterns into regular expressions.
+It can also tokenize a string and can perform replacement from a data object.
+It's especially useful for route handling.

 Installation